Introduction of BNS 68

 BNS 68: 10 Key Points Explained

-- Triable by Court of Session: Cases under this section are triable by a Court of Session.
-This ensures that the case is handled by a higher court with the appropriate jurisdiction and authority to deal with serious offenses.
+Cases under this section are tried in a Sessions Court, which handles serious criminal offences.
+This ensures that the matter is taken up by a court with the authority to deliver strict punishments.

 Section 68 BNS Punishment